 The FSU COE is actively addressing the mandate to incorporate the science of reading into educator preparation and licensure.
 To achieve this, faculty members at the COE have completed comprehensive science of reading training in literacy instruction through various initiatives.
 These include the North Carolina State Improvement Project (NC SIP), which provides in-depth training on the science of reading.
-Additionally, faculty members have undergone Lexia LETRS (Language Essentials for Teachers of Reading and Spelling) training, further enhancing their knowledge and skills in literacy instruction.
-The COE has also been awarded a LIL (Literacy Innovation Leaders Initiative) grant, allowing for the implementation of specialized trainings for FSU education majors.
+As of the 2023-204 academic year (7), faculty members have undergone Lexia LETRS (Language Essentials for Teachers of Reading and Spelling) training, further enhancing their knowledge and skills in literacy instruction.
 Through these training programs, faculty members are equipped with the latest research and evidence-based strategies, enabling them to effectively integrate the science of reading into the curriculum and prepare future educators with the necessary skills to promote literacy success among K-3 students.